PreferredAI/cornac/cornac/datasets/README.md

 # Datasets

 For convenience Cornac offers easy access to a number of popular benchmark datasets.
 These are listed below along with their basic characteristics, followed by a usage example.
+In addition to preference feedback, some of these datasets come with item and/or user auxiliary information, which are grouped into three main categories:
+- **Text**.
+Refers to texts associated with items or users.
+The usual format of this data is `(item_id, text)`, or for users `(user_id, text)`.
+Concrete examples of such information are item textual descriptions, product reviews, movie plots, and user's reviews, just to name a few.
+- **Graph**.
+For items this corresponds to a network where vertices (or nodes) are items, and edges (or links) represent relations among items.
+This information is typically represented by an adjacency matrix in the sparse format: `(item_id, item_id, weight)`, or simply `(item_id, item_id)` in which case the weights are assumed to be binary, i.e., 1 for observed item-pairs and 0 for missing pairs.
+Similarly, relations between users may be available (e.g., social network).
+- **Image**.
+Consists of visual information paired with either users or items.
+The common format for this type of auxiliary data is `(object_id, array)`, where object stands for user or item, the array may contain pixel intensities, in the case of raw images, or some continuous visual features, e.g., learned using deep neural nets.
+For instance, the Amazon clothing dataset includes product CNN features.
 <table>
   <tr>
     <th rowspan="2"><br>Dataset</th>